jadenbertino/facebook-qualify-dm-bot/README.md

 This is a business where you sell marketing services to businesses.

-I used `D7 Lead Finder` to scrape large amounts of data on used car dealerships.
+I used `D7 Lead Finder` to scrape large (and publicly available!!) amounts of data on used car dealerships.

 I then used these scripts to rapidly qualify & message those dealerships, while avoiding a ban on Facebook for spamming messages to people due to using the same messages and/or sending messages too quickly.